talapus/Hidden_Kingdom/README.md

 Hey Jacob!
 I'd like to collaborate with you on your game if that's OK?
+Schoolwork needs to come first, but I'd love to write some code with you when time allows.

 I put it here to give you a taste of what it's like to be on a distributed development team.

 In addition to improving your game and python skills, using this repository will teach you the tools you'll need to work on teams with other developers - specifically, the git tools and git repositories.